oat-sa/taohub-user-guide/User Guide 3.3/Interactions/interactions-an-overview.md

 ## Creating New Interactions

 New interactions are created as part of items in a test.
-With the exception of PCIs (which are project-specific), each of the above interactions is described in detail in its own section in the User Guide.
+With the exception of PCIs (which are project-specific), each of the above interactions is described in detail in its own section of the User Guide.